mwermelinger/kattis-guide/foundations.md

    See the [Input and Output](input.md) section for details.

 1. [Thanos](https://open.kattis.com/problems/thanos) (7 LOC):
-   Simulate the growth of a population growth and find out in which year the resources aren't enough.
+   Simulate the growth of a population and find out in which year the resources aren't enough.
    <!-- The first line is the number of test cases, one per line. -->
    A nice simple problem that uses a for-loop to process all test cases, and a while-loop to solve each test case.

 1. [Tarifa](https://open.kattis.com/problems/tarifa) (6 LOC):
-   Given the allowance on a data plan, and given the past monthly consumption, how much data is available this month?
+   Given the allowance on a data plan and the past monthly consumption, how much data is available this month?
 Unused data carries forward.
    <!-- The input is a single test case.
    The second line is the number of past months,